It's time to take advantage of the lowest rates in over 40 years!

 There are certain standard costs associated with closing the sale of a house.
 These fees are split between the buyer and the seller, as spelled out in the sales contract.
 As I negotiate the sales contract for you, I will not only work to get the sales price you want, I will also work to [...]

-How big of a loan can you afford ?
+How big of a loan can you afford?

-Deciding how much house you can afford is a personal decision.Many factors come into play.How much can I borrow?
+Deciding how much house you can afford is a personal decision.
+Many factors come into play.
+How much can I borrow?
 How much can I put toward my down payment?
 What size monthly payment can I afford?
 There are no black and white answers to these questions.
 Its a matter of give and take.
-If you [...]
+If [...]